Fair Value Measurements

 •We anticipate paying additional consideration for certain acquisitions based upon the subsequent performance of the businesses acquired.
 This liability is based upon our internal assumptions over revenues, margins, volumes, and contract terms.
 Accordingly, these inputs are not observable and are classified as level 3 within the fair value hierarchy.

-The fair values of receivables, prepaids, other assets, accounts payable, accrued costs, and other current liabilities approximate the carrying values as a result of the short-term nature of these instruments.
+The fair values of receivables, prepaid assets, other assets, accounts payable, accrued costs, and other current liabilities approximate the carrying values as a result of the short-term nature of these instruments.
 The carrying value of our debt is consistent with the fair value as the stated interest rates in the agreements are consistent with the current market rates used in notes with similar terms in the markets (Level 2 inputs).